-It is importance to have a balance between mobility and stability in the shoulder joint.
-Mobility exercises need to be paired with stability exercises to improve the strength of the shoulder joint in it’s increased range of motion.
+It is important to have a balance between mobility and stability in the shoulder joint.
+Mobility exercises need to be paired with stability exercises to improve the strength of the shoulder joint in its increased range of motion.

 Stretches and mobility exercises are effective at achieving a greater range of motion in the shoulder.
 These improvements in range of motion will not be permanent unless your body learns how to activate and use that muscle in its new range of motion.
 Your body will not maintain or keep, new ranges of motion achieved by stretching without activation and use of the muscle in its full range of motion.

 In addition to stretching, it is important to strengthen the shoulder stabilizer muscles.